 Low-Latency Demand for Real-Time Applications

 The market is being driven by the rising demand for ultra-low latency to support real-time digital services.
 As users spend more time using applications like online gaming, video conferencing, and live coverage of events, service providers are compelled to maintain data travel times as minimal as possible.
-Centralized data centers have a tendency to insert delays that compromise the performance of such applications.
+Centralized data centers tend to introduce delays that compromise the performance of such applications.
 Edge data centers allow for data processing close to its source, which significantly reduces latency and improves the end-user experience.
 For those places where there is high geographic dispersal, this matters a lot because centralized systems are unable to maintain sustained performance.
 Moreover, the demand is also prominent from companies that implement real-time analytics, such as retail, logistics, and financial services, which is fueling the Australia edge data center market growth.

 5G Rollout and Enhanced Mobile Connectivity